 - Speak with your doctor or epilepsy specialist for guidance, advice and help to put together a care plan

 Features of EpSMon

-EpSMon contains information on risks of seizures including SUDEP (Sudden Unexpected Death in Epilepsy) and the factors which may affect your health risks from having epilepsy.
+• Contains information on risks linked to seizures including SUDEP (Sudden Unexpected Death in Epilepsy)

 Additional information about EpSMon can be found on these pages:

 For questions and queries about EpSMon please contact us either via: